MicrosoftDocs/azure-devops-docs/docs/devops-alm-overview.md

 <a id="add-code">  </a>
 ## Develop code using your IDE of choice

-Team Services supports two types of version control Git and Team Foundation Version Control (TFVC).
+VSTS supports two types of version control Git and Team Foundation Version Control (TFVC).
 Use Git, Team Foundation version control (TFVC) or both to store code for your app and give you access to different versions of your code.

 Depending on whether you use Git or TFVC as a repo, you can develop your code in Android Studio, Eclipse, IntelliJ, Visual Studio, Visual Studio Code, or Xcode.